More record-smashing heat forecast as Canada, US northwest bake

 "Dubai would be cooler than what we're seeing now."

+The extreme heat, combined with intense drought, created the perfect conditions for several fires to break out over the weekend, and one blaze on the California-Oregon border had already burned some 600 hectares (1,500 acres) by Monday morning.

-Because of climate change, record-setting temperatures are becoming more frequent.
+Climate change is causing record-setting temperatures to become more frequent.
 Globally, the decade to 2019 was the hottest recorded, and the five hottest years have all occurred within the last five years.

-On Sunday in Seattle, Washington state, the temperature hit 40 degrees Celsius (104 degrees Fahrenheit), a record that surprised residents not used to warmer climes.

-"Normally it's probably like, maybe 60, 70 degrees (Fahrenheit) is a great day—everybody is outside in shorts and T-shirts—but this is... ridiculous," one city resident told AFP.
+"Normally it's probably like, maybe 60, 70 degrees is a great day—everybody is outside in shorts and T-shirts—but this is... ridiculous," one Seattle resident told AFP Sunday, when the mercury hit 104 Fahrenheit.
 "I feel like I'm in the desert or something."

-Another said: "You just stand around and you're like—you can't breathe, it's so hot."

-Doug Farr, manager of Seattle's weekly Ballard Farmers Market, said the site had to close early Sunday because of the heat—something it normally only has to do for snow.
+Amazon opened part of its Seattle headquarters to the public as a cooling-off location Monday, with space available for 1,000 people.

+Most homes in the city—usually known for its cool and wet climate—do not have air conditioning.

 In nearby Eugene, organizers were forced to postpone the final day of the US Olympic track and field trials, moving afternoon events to the evening.